dmlc/dgl/docs/source/index.rst

 Overview of DGL
 ===============

-Deep Graph Library (DGL) is a Python package that integrates existing DL frameworks (e.g. Pytorch, MXNet, Gluon etc.) with learning on structural data expressed as graphs.
+Deep Graph Library (DGL) is a Python package built for easy implementation of graph neural network model family, on top of existing DL frameworks (e.g.

-DGL provides:
+Pytorch, MXNet, Gluon etc.).

-* Various levels of controls over message-passing, starting from the familiar mataphor of socket with send and recv among a pair of nodes, to update_all for a graph-wide update.
+DGL reduces the implementation of graph neural networks into declaring a set of _functions_ (or _modules_ in PyTorch terminology).
+In addition, DGL
-* A friendly, dictionary-like API to access feature tensors, using the mataphor of mailbox to collect and process messages.
+provides:

-* Convinent interfaces for querying and modifying graph structures.
+* Versatile controls over message passing, ranging from low-level operations such as sending along selected edges and receiving on specific nodes, to high-level control such as graph-wide feature updates.
-* Seemless integration with existing DL frameworks in the form of user-defined functions (UDFs) for expressiveness and flexibility.
+* Transparent speed optimization with automatic batching of computations and sparse matrix multiplication.
-* Automatic batching of graphs (or sampled subgraphs) to explore and exploit maximum parallelism.
+* Seamless integration with existing deep learning frameworks.
-* Build-in operation to accelerate UDFs using sparse-matrix operation when possible.
+* Easy and friendly interfaces for node/edge feature access and graph structure manipulation.

-We have prototyped altogether 10 different models, all of them are ready to run out-of-box.
-The tasks range from semi-supervised learning on graphs, scaling them with sampling techniques, generative models of graphs, (previously) hard-to-parallelize tree-structured algorithms, and our attempts to cast some classical models in light of graphs.
-Note that some of the models are very new graph-based algorithms -- DGL’s goal is to facilitate further growth of research in this area.
+To begin with, we have prototyped 10 models across various domains: semi-supervised learning on graphs (with potentially billions of nodes/edges), generative models on graphs, (previously) difficult-to-parallelize tree-based models like TreeLSTM, etc. We also implement some conventional models in DGL from a new graphical perspective yielding simplicity.

 Relationship of DGL to other frameworks
 ---------------------------------------
-DGL aims to be agnostic to existing-framework.
-It provides a narrow API that can be ported on top of other tensor-based, autograd-enabled frameworks.
-Our prototype works with MXNet, Gluon and Pytorch.
+DGL is designed to be compatible and agnostic to the existing tensor frameworks.
+It provides a backend adapter interface that allows easy porting to other tensor-based, autograd-enabled frameworks.
+Currently, our prototype works with MXNet/Gluon and PyTorch.

 Free software
 -------------